hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ## Example 2: Animal welfare in Canada

-In this example, I am interested in tracking how Canadian media (English and French) discuss meat production and consumption, focusing on distinct ways of interpreting or evaluating the issue—what aspects of meat are being problematized, justified, or reimagined.
+To test how adaptable the method is, I applied it to a very different topic: how Canadian media discuss meat production and consumption.
+The framing categories were developed with the animal welfare movement in mind, aiming to capture dimensions that might be strategically relevant (such as factory farming, animal suffering, plant-based alternatives, environmental impacts, health effects, and epidemic risks).
+This was a first attempt, made with limited experience in that field, but intended to explore what such an analysis could reveal about the narrative landscape around meat.

-Using an LLM, we identify what frames exist in the corpus by examining a sample of text chunks.
-This is the **frame induction** step.
-For this analysis, we provided guidance focusing on distinct angles of meat coverage (factory farming, animal suffering, plant-based alternatives, environmental impacts, health effects, and epidemic risks), which led to six frames.
-The LLM builds descriptions, semantic cues, and keywords for each frame to guide the following steps.
-After providing guidance to the Frame inducer, we obtained the following frame definitions:
+As in the previous example, the first step was frame induction — using a language model to identify the main ways the issue is discussed.
+In this case, I provided explicit guidance to focus on angles most relevant to animal welfare advocacy: factory farming, animal suffering, plant-based alternatives, environmental impacts, health effects, and epidemic risks.
+The model then proposed six corresponding frames, generating short descriptions, examples, and semantic clues for each.

 <div class="chart-item">
   <div class="chart-heading">